“Democracy in India is only a top-dressing on an Indian soil, which is essentially undemocratic…”

 The authors do not realise the grandstanding strategy of the BJP that has effectively neutralised its opposition at the Centre.
 The Congress has not only been largely responsible for Modi’s capture of power but also for his sustenance there.
 It has proved itself incapable to face up to the challenge posed by Modi.
 Its leader, despite his recent feat in successfully completing the Bharat Jodo Yatra, and thereby enthusing a section of anti-BJP camp, hasn’t shunned even his desperate pro-Hindu idiom: calling this country ‘Hindustan’ while none in the BJP does.

 Secondly, the authors see hope in many a state under non-BJP strongmen, though they also are despotic in their own right.
 Having consolidated its power at the Centre and having reduced the states to the level of municipalities, utterly dependent on the Centre’s resources, Modi would be in position to win over the states, irrespective of which party is in the saddle there, to accomplish his goal.
 They should have noticed that there is absolutely no counter to any policy coming from the BJP’s stable from any so-called opposition party.
-Modi’s juggernaut has been running roughshod for the last eight years and they have been the moot spectators; some of them surreptitiously doing its bidding while wearing opposition masks.
+Modi’s juggernaut has been running roughshod over all the opposition parties for the last eight years and they have been mute spectators, some of them surreptitiously doing its bidding while wearing opposition masks.

 Nonetheless, the book is a valuable contribution to the understanding of India’s growing democratic deficit from its inception in 1947 and passage into despotism today.